top of page

 2. Alternatively, you could sing and sway with your baby, then put him or her in the crib.
 If your baby gets upset, pick him or her up and sing and sway, then put your baby back in the crib again.
 Keep repeating this process in twenty-minute bursts taking a break in between OR for up to an hour until your baby falls asleep.
 This approach is described in more detail in our blog on the pick-up-put-down sleep training strategy.

-3. Yet another way to do this is by putting your baby down and monitoring him or her from another room until your baby falls asleep.
+4. You can also use extinction for naps.
+This strategy is best if your child is distracted by your presence and cries harder when you are in the room but not doing the usual routine.
+In this case, you would monitor your baby from another room until your baby falls asleep.
 If you opt to do this, do not leave your baby in the crib awake for more than an hour.
 If your baby isn't asleep within 20-60 minutes, take a break for 20-30 minutes, play, and try again.
+If your baby can stand or climb, it's best to stay in the room to monitor your baby for safety.

 The technique you choose is much less important than your consistency.
 There are several things to consider before beginning any nap intervention:

 • Don’t start a nap intervention until your baby has mastered the ability to fall asleep unassisted at night.
+This is because the sleep drive is stronger at night making skill-building easier (more on that here).

 • Don’t worry about how long your baby sleeps when beginning a nap intervention.
 Focus on simply teaching your baby to fall asleep.
 If your baby fell asleep on his or her own, then a 20–30 minute nap is a success!